Cafés and Espresso Culture in Quebec: Addresses, Trends, and Rituals

 Pressure9 bars

-The crema, that golden foam topping a well-extracted espresso, speaks volumes about the freshness of the bean and the mastery of extraction.
-Too pale, the espresso is underextracted.
-Too dark and thin, it is overextracted.
-The ideal crema is dense, dark hazelnut, persistent, and streaked with tiger stripes.
-A visually immediately readable sign for an experienced eye.
+The crema, that golden foam topping a well-extracted espresso, says a lot about the freshness of the bean and the mastery of extraction.
+Too pale, the espresso is under-extracted.
+Too dark and thin, it is over-extracted.
+The ideal crema is dense, dark hazelnut, lasting, and streaked with lines.
+A visual sign immediately readable to a trained eye.

 Ideal colorDark hazelnut